wiredquill/suse-rancher-prime-setup/README-Full-Instructions.md

 **Option 1: Rancher UI**

 - Navigate to **Apps → Repositories** in the Rancher UI.
-- Add a new Helm repo with the following URL:
+- Add a new Helm repository with the following URL:

   ```
   https://charts.rancher.com/server-charts/prime/suse-observability